The lights are starting to appear on the outside of houses. The air is turning from the crispness of fall to the fragile cold of winter.

 The warmth of the fireside becomes more and more appealing as you start planning and preparing for all those big holiday dinners coming up.

-There’s Christmas in the air.
+Everywhere you look, everywhere you turn, there’s Christmas in the air.
 There’s magic everywhere.

-Whether you fall into the camp of ‘no Christmas stuff should come out before Thanksgiving’ or whether you can’t wait to get the Christmas decorations out…
+And whether you fall into the camp of ‘no Christmas stuff should come out before Thanksgiving’ or whether you can’t wait to get the Christmas decorations out…

 Whether your decorating style falls into ‘Christmas minimalist’ or you can’t wait to cover every possible surface or somewhere in between…